manujoz/mjo-litui/docs/mjo-textfield.md

                     @input=${(e: CustomEvent) => (this.bio = (e.target as any).value)}
                     counter
                     maxlength="200"
-                    helper-text="Brief description for your profile"
+                    helperText="Brief description for your profile"
                 ></mjo-textfield>

                 <mjo-textfield